audaxis/ikpdb/docs/index.rst

 Getting started with Cloud9
 ___________________________

+1. Create a Workspace using the Python template
-1. Create a new file with a few statements and save it as "debug_me.py".
+2. Create a new file with a few statements and save it as "debug_me.py".

 You can copy / paste this snippet.